-- Summary: You can deduct ordinary and necessary expenses to entertain a client, customer, or employee if the expenses meet the directly-related test or the associated test.
+- Summary: You can deduct ordinary and necessary expenses for client meals if the expenses meet the directly-related test or the associated

-- Directly-related test: Entertainment took place in a clear business setting; or The main purpose of entertainment was the active conduct of business, and you did engage in business with the person during the entertainment period, and you had more than a general expectation of getting income or some other specific business benefit.
+- Directly-related test: The meal took place in a clear business setting; or The main purpose of the meal was the active conduct of business, and you did engage in business with the person during that period, and you had more than a general expectation of getting income or some other specific business benefit.

-- Associated Test: Entertainment is associated with your trade or business and Entertainment directly precedes or follows a substantial business discussion.
+- Associated Test: The meal meeting is associated with your trade or business and the meal directly precedes or follows a substantial business discussion.

-- You can generally deduct 50% of the cost of the meals or entertainment.
+- You can generally deduct 50% of the cost of the meals.

-- Summary: You can deduct travel expenses when your work takes you away from your tax home for substantially longer than a day’s work.
-You can deduct the cost of transportation, lodging, meals (typically 50%), tips, dry cleaning, and other necessary expenses.
-Also, you can frequently avoid some of the record keeping and increase your deduction by using the per diem rate on meals and lodging.
+- Summary: You can deduct travel expenses when your work takes you away from your tax home for substantially longer than a day’s You can deduct the cost of transportation, lodging, meals (typically 50%), tips, dry cleaning, and other necessary expenses.
+Also, you can frequently avoid some of the record-keeping and increase your deduction by using the per diem rate on meals and lodging.

 - More information: http://www.irs.gov/publications/p334/ch08.html#en_US_2010_publink100025380

-- Summary: If you are self-employed and paying for your own health insurance premiums, then the costs are 100% deductible.
+- Summary: If you are self-employed and paying for your own health insurance premiums, then the costs are generally 100%

 - To qualify: The deduction can’t be more than your business’ net profit.
 It is also not allowed if you were eligible for other health care coverage, such as an employed spouse’s medical plan.